You decided to take the plunge into owning your shop! Congratulations. Now, you’ve got a ton of work to do!

 - Free car wash to first # visitors

-- Coupon for % or $ off that’s offered on your site for the first few months you’re open
+- Coupon for % or $ off offered on your site for the first few months you’re open.

 - Answer a question they are asking.

 Customer Avatar Worksheet: Define your audience.
-Most new shop owners think their clients are going to be anyone who owns a car.
+Most new shop owners think their clients will be anyone who owns a car.
 You may be right that those people can all be clients, but are they the clients you want?
 Do they drive the cars you want to work on?
 Do they fit with your culture?
 Can they afford your services?
-Something you’ll learn in due time is that all clients are not created equally – and you can’t be everything to everyone.
-But don’t worry; the clients that aren’t a great fit for your shop are the exact clients that another shop in town will be looking for.
-Every shop has their niche, whether they know it or not.
-The Customer Avatar Worksheet will help you discover who your perfect client is, and how to market to them.
-This may be a difficult exercise for a brand-new shop.
-If it doesn’t work for you now, give it 6 months to a year and then come back to it.
-I promise it will make sense then.
+You’ll learn in due time that all clients are not created equally – and you can’t be everything to everyone.
+But don’t worry; the clients that aren’t an excellent fit for your shop are the exact clients that another shop in town will be looking for.
+Every shop has its niche, whether they know it or not.
+The Customer Avatar Worksheet will help you discover who your perfect client is and how to market to them.
+This may be a challenging exercise for a brand-new shop.
+If it doesn’t work for you now, give it six months to a year, and then come back to it.
+I promise it will make sense, then.

 Define Your Unique Selling Proposition.
 People choose different shops for different reasons.
 We are all attracted to something different.
-So let’s start with helping you to define your difference.
+So let’s start by helping you to define your difference.
 Who are you?
 Why are you different?
-Why would someone want to come to your new shop/leave their current shop, etc?
-When you know what makes your shop unique it will help you when you start marketing.
-You’ll know what to say, where to say it and who to say it to.
+Why would someone want to visit your new shop/leave their current shop, etc.?
+Knowing what makes your shop unique will help you when you start marketing.
+You’ll know what to say, where, and who to say it to.
 Be careful not to get caught up in trying to be a one size fits all type of shop.
 Know what makes you, you – and share that!

 Create your Google My Business Profile.
-Once you have your address nailed down it is time to get your GMB profile created.
+Once your address is nailed down, it is time to create your GMB profile.
 We’ve got a class that will teach you how to create and manage your Google My Business listing.
 See the class here.
 This is your real estate on Google.
-It is where new customers will find you and where existing customers will visit to capture contact information and more.
-On this profile you’ll have all of your contact information, a map to your shop, special offers, photos, reviews and more.
+It is where new customers will find you, and existing customers will visit to capture contact information and more.
+This profile will have your contact information, directions to your shop, special offers, photos, reviews, and more.
 Don’t skip this step.
 You’ll also need to go through the steps to “verify” the business.
-This solidifies your relationship with Google and allows you access to make changes to your profile.
+This solidifies your relationship with Google and allows you to update your profile when necessary.

 Start networking now.
 It’s NEVER too early.
 The early bird gets the worm.
 There are an endless amount of networking opportunities for a young business.
-Just a few to get you going include joining your local Business Networking International Chapter (BNI), Chamber of Commerce, Women’s Professional Groups, Rotary, Kiwanis, etc. Get comfortable with networking.
-Slow down, hold on, don’t get stressed out.
+A few to get you going include joining your local Business Networking International Chapter (BNI), Chamber of Commerce, Women’s Professional Groups, Rotary, Kiwanis, etc. Get comfortable with networking.
+Slow down, hold on, and don’t get stressed out.
 I’m not saying you need to be in ALL of these.
-I am saying you should consider visiting all of them to see which ones will fit you, your personality, and lifestyle.
-Some of these groups I like to compare to gym memberships: if you join the gym but you never go… you’re wasting your money.
-If you invest your money, you’ll most likely need to invest your time to see real results.
+I am saying you should consider visiting all of them to see which ones will fit you, your personality, and your lifestyle.
+I like to compare some of these groups to gym memberships: if you join the gym but never go… you’re wasting your money.
+You’ll most likely need to invest your time to see actual results if you invest your money.
 From our personal experience as shop owners, I can tell you that we saw an incredible return on our investment of money and time with the BNI chapter and our local chamber of commerce.

 BEFORE YOU OPEN

 Congrats!
-If you’ve made it this far that means (hopefully) that you’ve already accomplished the items listed above.
-First things first, check! ✓ Now, the next “first” things are below and they’re the marketing pieces of the puzzle that must happen before you even open your doors.
-That’s right, before the doors open.
+If you’ve made it this far, that means (hopefully) that you’ve already accomplished the items listed above.
+First things first, check! ✓ Now, the following “first” things are below, and they’re the marketing pieces of the puzzle that must happen before you even open your doors.
+That’s right before the doors open.

 Create your citations.
 Citations are the places on the internet where your business is referenced (or “cited”).
 If there is a reference to your business that includes at least the business name, phone number, and address – it’s a citation.
 Most citations are going to come in the form of a directory listing.
 Directories are business listing websites like Yelp or Merchant Circle.
 They can also include local directories like your Chamber of Commerce or BNI website.
 Specialty directories like CarTalk.com or BimmerShops are also directories you’ll want to get listed in if it makes sense for your shop.
 When creating these directory listings, you can do it manually by visiting each website, creating a profile, and adding all of your shop’s information – but a better way is to use a service like Yahoo Local, Moz Local, Bright Local, or Yext – to automate the process.
-This will only work for the larger directories.
-You’ll still need to manually do the local or specialty directories.
+This will only work for the more significant directories.
+You’ll still need to do the local or specialty directories manually.
 An important thing to note about creating citations is this: You need to choose a format to use for your name, address, and phone number.
-If your shop is named “My Shop, LLC” then spell it out like that everywhere.
+If your shop is named “My Shop, LLC,” then spell it out like that everywhere.
 Either always use the LLC or always omit it.
 It’s the same for your address.
 Always abbreviate or spell out things the same way everywhere.
-It you use “St.” instead of “Street” – do it everywhere.
-If you have a suite number, pick how you’re going to express that (Ste, Suite, #, etc) and be 100% consistent with it.
+If you use “St.” instead of “Street,” – do it everywhere.
+If you have a suite number, pick how you will express that (Ste, Suite, #, etc.) and be 100% consistent with it.

 Create your social profiles.
 You may be wondering which social profiles to use for your shop.
 That’s a great question.
 The answer depends entirely on your audience.
 Who are you trying to reach?
 Start there.
-Then, depending on who is handling your social media will determine if you should go with one profile or more.
-For some shop owners, it may be too much to handle more than one social media platform from the beginning.
-If that’s the case for you then let’s just start with one: in most cases that will be Facebook or Instagram.
-If you’re using a marketing company then they can handle more than one profile.
-If you’re using an agency or a marketing services company then you’ll probably want to utilize Facebook, Instagram, and possibly LinkedIn.
+Then, depending on who handles your social media will determine if you should go with one profile or more.
+For some shop owners, handling more than one social media platform from the beginning may be too much.
+If that’s the case for you, then let’s start with one: in most cases, that will be Facebook or Instagram.
+If you’re using a marketing company, then they can handle more than one profile.
+If you’re using an agency or a marketing services company, you’ll probably want to utilize Facebook, Instagram, and possibly LinkedIn.

 Print collateral is a necessity.
-This could be a variety of assets from business cards, brochures to banners, fliers and more.
-Talk with your automotive repair business coach or mentor, other shop owners, and/or your marketing company.
+This could be a variety of assets, from business cards and brochures to banners, flyers, and more.
+Talk with your automotive repair business coach or mentor, other shop owners, or your marketing company.
 But to get started, you’ll most certainly need business cards.

 - Post on social – build excitement – 10 different posts/different times.
-Create a series of posts all dedicated to announcing your new shop.
-Each post is focused on the idea of your business opening but each one will be different.
-Consider one focusing on the location, one on introducing your team to the public, one that focuses on what makes you different, etc. Be sure that you don’t post them all at the same time or you’ll likely reach the same audience.
-Let’s instead share those posts over different days – some during the morning, some midday and some in the evening – attracting a different viewer set each time.
-Always include a call to action and your website or phone number or both!
+Create a series of posts dedicated to announcing your new shop.
+Each post is focused on the idea of your business opening, but each one will be different.
+Consider one focusing on the location, one on introducing your team to the public, one that focuses on what makes you different, etc. Be sure that you don’t post them all simultaneously, or you’ll likely reach the same audience.
+Let’s instead share those posts over different days – some during the morning, some midday, and some in the evening – attracting a different viewer set each time.
+Always include a call to action, your website, phone number, or both!

-- Update your FB Cover image, and when you do, be sure to click on it and enter in a description.
+- Update your FB Cover image, and when you do, click on it and enter a description.

 - Utilize teaser posts.
 Before you open, consider sharing posts about construction, the move, and more to build anticipation and get people excited about what’s to come.

 - Grow your email list.
-Yes you can be building your email list even before you service the first customer!
+You can build your email list even before you service the first customer!
 Start by using your social media to run contests and giveaways (please be sure to follow Facebook’s guidelines for giveaways).
 Have fun, be transparent, be real, and engage with your audience.
-Considering giving away things that are popular in your community.
+Consider giving away things that are popular in your community.
 Cross-promote with another business.
 Allow folks to enter to win by filling out a form that asks for an email address.
 Then use your email list to keep subscribers up to date on your opening.

-- Billboards can be really helpful to an opening business when utilized properly.
+- Billboards can be helpful to an opening business when appropriately utilized.
 Be thoughtful and considerate about what you include on your billboard.
-Maybe share a car care tip from your mechanic and put his/her face on the billboard.
-Make yourself known and useful to the community.
+Maybe share a car care tip from your mechanic and put their face on the billboard.
+Make yourself known and valuable to the community.
 Don’t focus on being sales-y at this time.
 Just focus on brand awareness and letting folks know you’re in town.
 Offer an incentive to come in.
 Do you offer free popcorn or cookies?
 Will you check tire pressure or fluid levels for free during this introductory period leading up to when you open?

 - Radio.
-I’ve heard the good, the bad, and the ugly when it comes to radio.
-Just like any marketing this can be a huge waste of money if not done thoughtfully, with a goal and a way to measure it.
-One way we’ve really loved using radio is by having the radio personality do live endorsements.
-These are often more expensive but when the personality talking about you has a solid following, they trust them.
-They think of the personality as a friend and believe what he/she says.
+I’ve heard the good, the bad, and the ugly regarding radio.
+Like any marketing, this can be a massive waste of money if not done thoughtfully, with a goal and a way to measure it.
+One way we’ve loved using radio is by having the radio personality do live endorsements.
+These are often more expensive, but when the personality talking about you has a solid following, they trust them.
+They think of their personality as a friend and believe what they say.

 - Direct Mail piece to the community.
 Introduce yourself to the surrounding area!

 - Utilize a healthy budget.
 What does that even mean?
 Let me explain.
-While opening a new shop is certainly costly, don’t skimp on your marketing budget right now.
-It’s critical that you let the world know you’re here, you’re open, and who you are.
+While opening a new shop is undoubtedly costly, don’t skimp on your marketing budget right now.
+You must let the world know you’re here, you’re open, and who you are.
 Go big, or go home.
 Isn’t that the phrase?
 Well, it’s perfect for this particular situation.
-Do what you can and maybe even stretch yourself.
-Talk to your marketing partner, agency, friends in business and develop a budget that will truly set your shop up for success.
+Do what you can, and maybe even stretch yourself.
+Talk to your marketing partner, agency, and friends in business and develop a budget that will truly set your shop up for success.

-Plan a Grand Opening/Ribbon Cutting – work with your local chamber of commerce to plan a ribbon cutting and grand opening.
-We talk more about this here in our article on what to do when you move your existing shop to a new location.
+Plan a Grand Opening/Ribbon Cutting – work with your local chamber of commerce to plan a ribbon-cutting and grand opening.
+We talk more about this in our article on what to do when moving your existing shop to a new location.